KratikaDete/CRUDAngular/README.md

 # CRUD Operations Angular
-CRUD operation with Angular and .NET Core Web API and Entity framework (In memory database)
+CRUD operation with Angular, Bootstrap, .NET Core Web API and Entity framework (In memory database)

 ## Steps Followed for Angular Project<br/>
 --> Create new project with ng new <Project Name> <br/>